polkadot-js/docs/docs/extension/cookbook.md

 // here we use the api to create a balance transfer to some account of a value of 12344 const transferExtrinsic = api.tx.balances.transfer('5C5555yEXUcmEJ5kkcCMvdZjUo7NGJiQJMS7vZXEeoMhj3VQ', 123456)

+// to be able to retrieve the signer interface from this account
+// we can use web3FromSource which will return an InjectedExtension type const injector = await web3FromSource(account.meta.source);

 // passing the injected account address as the first argument of signAndSend
 // will allow the api to retrieve the signer and the user will see the extension